Skip to content

 (Reference: GHG Protocol)

-Scope 3 emission categories
+Scope 3 Emission Categories

 The GHG protocol specifies 15 categories of Scope 3 emissions, including upstream activities such as: